MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 To specify *newLevels*, you must also specify *levels*, and it is important to note that the *newLevels* argument can only be used to rename levels—it cannot be used to fully recode the factor.
 That is, the number of *levels* and number of *newLevels* must be the same.

-## Append new observations to an existing file

-If you have observations on the same variables in multiple input files, you can use the *append* argument to **rxImport** to combine them into one file.
-For example, we could append another copy of the claims text data set in a second block to the claimCAOrdered2.xdf file we created in section 2.6:

-	#  Appending to an Existing File

-	inFile <- file.path(rxGetOption("sampleDataDir"), "claims.txt")
-	colInfoList <- list("car.age" = list(type = "factor", levels = c("0-3",
-	    "4-7", "8-9", "10+")))
-	outfileCAOrdered2 <- "claimsCAOrdered2.xdf"

-	claimsAppend <- rxImport(inFile, outFile = outfileCAOrdered2,
-		colClasses = c(number = "integer"),
-	     colInfo = colInfoList, stringsAsFactors = TRUE, append = "rows")
-	rxGetInfo(claimsAppend, getVarInfo=TRUE)

-	File name: C:\YourOutputPath\claimsCAOrdered2.xdf
-	Number of observations: 256
-	Number of variables: 6
-	Number of blocks: 2
-	Compression type: zlib
-	Variable information:
-	Var 1: RowNum, Type: integer, Low/High: (1, 128)
-	Var 2: age
-	       8 factor levels: 17-20 21-24 25-29 30-34 35-39 40-49 50-59 60+
-	Var 3: car.age
-	       4 factor levels: 0-3 4-7 8-9 10+
-	Var 4: type
-	       4 factor levels: A B C D
-	Var 5: cost, Type: numeric, Storage: float32, Low/High: (11.0000, 850.0000)
-	Var 6: number, Type: integer, Low/High: (0, 434)

 ## Transforming Data on Import